core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
 That is, the group is rekeyed in case of members' leaving, and the current group members are informed of former group members.
 Thus, a current group member storing the latest group keying material does not store the authentication credential of any former group member.

    This allows a recipient endpoint to rely on the stored authentication credentials and public keys included therein, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
-In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.
+In turn, this prevents a former group member from possibly re-signing and injecting in the group a stored message that was protected with old keying material.

    A case in point is a group where the Group Encryption Algorithm does not provide integrity protection; a group member leaves the group; and, after the group rekeying, associates with the group as external signature checker (see {{sec-processing-signature-checker}}).
 When doing so, it obtains from the Group Manager the new Signature Encryption Key, from which it can derive keystreams for encrypting and decrypting the countersignatures of messages protected in group mode.